JVital2013/vitality-goes/README.md

 Additionally, "Admin Text" does not get saved by goestools due to a change in how the GOES satellites send the file down.
 For this text to get displayed, recompile goestools with this patch: [https://github.com/pietern/goestools/pull/105/files](https://github.com/pietern/goestools/pull/105/files).

 ### Vitality GOES Dependencies
 Vitality GOES itself is a set of PHP, HTML, JavaScript, and CSS files.
-As such, it needs to run on a web server stack.
+As such, it needs to be hosted on a web server stack.
 For this tutorial, I'm going to assume you're not running another web server on the same machine.

 ---